Kentucky Derby winner Medina Spirit dies at Santa Anita - KESQ

 By Stella Chan, Cheri Mossburg and Wayne Sterling, CNN

-Kentucky Derby winning horse Medina Spirit died Monday at the Santa Anita racetrack in Southern California, according to the California Horse Racing Board (CHRB).
+Kentucky Derby-winning horse Medina Spirit died Monday at Santa Anita racetrack in Southern California, according to the California Horse Racing Board (CHRB).

-Medina Spirit collapsed near the finish line just as he was completing a workout and died immediately, the CHRB tells CNN.
+Medina Spirit collapsed near the finish line just as he was completing a workout and died immediately, the CHRB told CNN.

 “Following the completion of a routine morning workout, Medina Spirit collapsed on the track at Santa Anita Park and died suddenly of a probable cardiac event according to the on site veterinary team who attended to him,” Santa Anita Park said in a statement.

-The news was also confirmed by its Hall of Fame trainer Bob Baffert, who said the three-year-old champion colt died from a “heart attack” following a workout, but the CHRB will not determine cause of death until a necropsy and toxicology tests are complete.
+The news was also confirmed by its Hall of Fame trainer Bob Baffert, who said the 3-year-old champion colt died from a “heart attack” following a workout, but the racing board will not determine cause of death until a necropsy and toxicology tests are complete.
 The examination and tests will be conducted at the University of California, Davis.

 “My entire barn is devastated by this news,” Baffert’s statement read.